 A client of mine decided to add a little notice (“30-day return policy offered”) just above the Add to Cart button on the WooCommerce single product page.
 There is no need to say this will allow her to increase the click-through rate and her sales conversion rate.
 Continue reading WooCommerce: Display Content Above Add to Cart @ Single Product Page

-JetPack sharing is a great plugin that allows you to add social media sharing to your woocommerce products.
+JetPack sharing (and other social media sharing plugins) allow you to add social media sharing to your woocommerce products.
 However, the sharing buttons will only show at the bottom of the “Long description”.

 How to move that up a bit, say between the short description and the product tabs?
-Simply add this function to your functions.php file editor: Continue reading WooCommerce: Move JetPack Social Sharing above single product page tabs
+Simply add this function to your functions.php file editor: Continue reading WooCommerce: Move Social Sharing @ Single Product Page

 The “Additional Information” tab on the single product page is somewhat annoying and, honestly, quite useless.